Everyday Habits That Support Brain Health After 60

 Movement That Engages the Brain

 Movement supports brain health by increasing blood flow and stimulating neural connections.
-Activities that involve coordination, timing, and decision-making can be especially engaging.
+Activities that involve coordination, timing, and light decision-making can be especially engaging.

 Racquet sports such as tennis or pickleball combine physical movement with visual tracking, reaction speed, and social interaction.
 Many people find these activities mentally stimulating in ways that go beyond simple exercise.